 Concerns over global growth and the ability of European policymakers to come together to produce a definitive solution to the eurozone debt crisis, resulted in a sharp sell-off in 'risk' assets (ie. equities and corporate debt) during the first half of the review period.
-However, better news on the macro-economic front (from the US and China) steadied markets and the announcement by France and Germany of progress on attempts to resolve the difficulties in the eurozone, alongside news that the Chairman of the European Central Bank ('ECB') was prepared to 'do whatever it took' to achieve stability buoyed markets.
-The equity market rally continued to the end of the review period helped by growing confidence that the US economy had turned a corner and was beginning to generate self sustaining growth, in part due to being further down the line in terms of restructuring both the banking sector as well as the housing market.
+However, better news on the macro-economic front (from the US and China) steadied markets and the announcement by France and Germany of progress on attempts to resolve the difficulties in the eurozone, alongside news that the Chairman of the European Central Bank ('ECB') was prepared to 'do whatever it takes' to achieve stability buoyed markets.
+The equity market rally continued to the end of the review period helped by growing confidence that the US economy had turned a corner and was beginning to generate self sustaining growth, in part due to being further down the line in terms of restructuring both its banking sector and its housing market.